 THE JANE KAHAN GALLERY is an internationally known New York City gallery dealing in modern master prints, sculpture, paintings, tapestry and ceramics.
 Since 1973 the gallery has been helping museums, corporations, architects and private individuals build museum-quality collections of Modern Art.
 We have particular expertise in the works of Picasso, Chagall, Miro, Leger and Calder.

-Jane Kahan is one of the few galleries in the world able to make important 20th century Fine Art tapestries available for sale.
+Jane Kahan is one of the few galleries in the world with important 20th century Fine Art tapestries available for sale.
 Tapestries by Chagall, Picasso, Miro, Leger, Calder, Le Corbusier, Dubuffet, Delaunay, Magritte, Lichtenstein, Stella, Davis, Vasarely and others from our unique collection have been exhibited in museums, art fairs and public institutions in New York, Los Angeles, Miami, Washington, D.C., Seattle, Vienna, London, Moscow and Dubai.

 We were also one of the first galleries in the United States to deal in Picasso ceramics and we continue to be a major source of these rare pieces as well as ceramics by other modern masters.